-The Youth Orchestra of Greater Columbus (YOGC) is in its 24th season of creating a fun and challenging environment for 100 students to reach their creative potential.
+The Youth Orchestra of Greater Columbus (YOGC) is in its 25th season.
 YOGC supports a string orchestra, a symphony orchestra, six chamber groups, and a weeklong summer string camp.
 These programs perform seven mainstage performances a year, and the chamber groups perform at about 10 community events every season.
 Throughout the season, students learn increasingly difficult classical music that challenges their technical abilities and encourages creative expression.
 The summer string camp focuses on other areas of music such as composition, improvisation, and fiddling traditions like bluegrass and Irish music learned by ear.

 All money raised during YOGC's Georgia Gives Day campaign goes directly to supporting the sectional coaches brought in to work with small groups of students for one hour during rehearsals.
 These coaches specialize in the different instrument families and provide individualized and immediate feedback to the students.
 This time is vital to the growth of YOGC musicians and allows those who do not have the means for private lessons to have the same opportunity for growth.
 Our sectional coaches are:

 Dr. Robert Murray is the Professor of Trumpet at Columbus State University and works with the brass players in YOGC's Youth Orchestra.
 Dr. Murray’s trumpet studios have established a reputation for excellence; his students have participated and competed successfully at the state, regional, national and international levels and been honored as finalists in many competitions and pursue careers across the country.
-He has been a featured performer, soloist, and clinician at multiple universities and conferences.
-Dr. Murray has performed with the Dallas Brass, Colorado Symphony Orchestra, and the Oregon Symphony; he has served as principal trumpet with the Owensboro Symphony, the Orquesta Sinfonica de Mineria in Mexico City, the Portland Opera Orchestra, and Opera Colorado.
+He has been a featured performer, soloist, and clinician at multiple universities and conferences as well as a solois and orchestral musician with orchestras all over the world.
 He has served as a tenured Associate Professor at the University of Northern Colorado and also served on the faculties of Murray State University (Assistant Professor, trumpet, and jazz ensembles), and the University of North Texas (Teaching Fellow, trumpet).
 He received his Doctor of Musical Arts degree in trumpet performance from the University of North Texas, with previous degrees earned through studies at Portland State University and the University of Washington.
 He studied trumpet with Keith Johnson, Gerald Webster, Fred Sautter, and Roy Cummings.
-Other major musical influences and mentors are Eugene Corporon, Bryan Johansen, William Tuttle and Bill Bissell.

 Ms. Caroline Vaughan is a junior music education major at CSU with a concentration in percussion.
 While enrolled at CSU, she has played with the CSU Percussion Ensemble, CSU Wind Orchestra, CSU Wind Ensemble, and the CSU Philharmonic.
 She is currently the Percussion Coach for the Youth Orchestra of Greater Columbus and is from Lawrenceville, Georgia.